javidiazdom/portfolio/README.md

 The scroll animations where made with [Aos package](https://michalsnik.github.io/aos/).
 The main animation (which has not yet been done 😅) will be made with [Animejs](https://animejs.com/).

-You can check the final page [here](https://javidiazdom.github.io/portfolio/).Hope you like it! x😋
+You can check the final page [here](https://javidiazdom.github.io/portfolio/).
+Hope you like it! 😋

-In case you want to clone the repository and test the app, just run 'npm start'.
+In case you want to clone the repository and test the app, just run `npm start`.

 ## Available Scripts